Ricardo Balbín: Political career

+Later life and death

 Perón died on July 1, 1974, and Balbín dedicated a warm eulogy to him.
 He remained focused on avoiding yet another military coup throughout Mrs. Perón's chaotic presidency; but by February 1976 Balbín desisted, confiding in Army Chief of Staff General Jorge Videla, "If you're planning to stage a coup, do so as soon as possible - expect no applause from us, but no obstacles either."
-The coup took place on March 24, 1976, bringing about the military government known as the National Reorganization Process.
+The coup took place on 24 March 1976, bringing about the military government known as the National Reorganization Process.
 During this dictatorship, Balbín was criticized for not denouncing unprecedented human rights violations taking place amid the Dirty War against both violent and non-violent dissidents.
 Balbín died in La Plata in September 1981; even though political demonstrations were illegal, a crowd gathered at his funeral to give him a last farewell.

 A monument in his honor was unveiled near Congress in 1999 and National Route 1 was named after him in 2004; the expressway connects Buenos Aires with his adopted city, La Plata.